Continuous-variable quantum communication: Continuous-variable quantum key distribution

-On the receiver side, additional detection noise may originate from imperfect mode matching in case of multimode signals~\cite{Usenko2014} and should be assumed untrusted as being potentially under Eve's control due to propagation through the channel.
+On the receiver side, additional detection noise may originate from imperfect mode matching in the case of multimode signals~\cite{Usenko2014} and should be assumed to be untrusted since they are potentially under Eve's control owing to propagation through the channel.
 This noise can be reduced or removed by mode filtering or increasing the brightness of the LO~\cite{Kovalenko2019}.
-The impact of the electronic noise of the detectors on security of CV-QKD can be on the other hand reduced by using multimode signals~\cite{Kumar2019}, which improve signal-to-noise ratio and the resulting secret key rate.
-Insufficient bandwidth of a balanced homodyne detector can lead to wrong parameter estimation of a CV-QKD system and affect its performance, which requires optimization of signal repetition rate and modulation pattern~\cite{Liu2022a}.
+Alternatively, the impact of the electronic noise of the detectors on the security of CV QKD can be reduced by using multimode signals~\cite{Kumar2019}, which improve the signal-to-noise ratio and the resulting secret key rate.
+Insufficient bandwidth in a balanced homodyne detector can lead to incorrect parameter estimation in a CV-QKD system and can affect its performance, which requires optimization of the signal repetition rate and modulation pattern~\cite{Liu2022a}.